applied-meta-omics-ethz-2023/metagenomics-workshop/README.md

 ### Description

-This repository has teaching materials for a hands-on **Introduction to metagenomics** with a focus on natural product research.
+This repository has teaching materials for a hands-on **metagenomics** workshop going from metagenomic assemblies to metagenome-assembled genomes (MAGs) to biosynthetic gene clusters (BGCs) and more.
+This workshop is taught by Lucas Paoli (ETHZ) and Serina Robinson (Eawag).

 ## Day 3 Schedule